NikoLicht/portfolio/src/pages/blog/transparent_technology.md

 <sup>**</sup> definitely not.

 #### Changes in habits and consumption
-I've already written a bit about this in the post 'solid objects bla bla bla'.
+I've already written a bit about this in the post [Metal objects that facilitate our rituals forever](/portfolio/blog/solid_routines).
 But I'll add to it here.
 I think that I am not completely alone in focusing more and more on durability and expected lifespan when buying things. <mark>I like sturdy things that are repairable</mark>.

 Over the years we've bought many pieces of old furniture and restored and repaired it.
 Economically it has not been worth it, but on so many other levels it has.
 I also tend to <mark>buy second hand tools</mark>, even really old ones.
 Especially corded power tools can live surprisingly long.
 I have two old Makita sanders [bo4561](https://www.makita.nl/artikel/makita-bo4561-230-v-handpalm-vlakschuurmachine.html) that still do their job very well.